peregrine-884/EcoFilter/README.md

 1. **Installation of Motor and Light**:
     - Secure the motor and light to the cardboard and connect them to the Jetson Nano like the picture at the section [Borard Installation](#Board_Installation).
-    - Adjust the motor's angle of movement, the length of the rod, and the dimensions of the cylinder to ensure proper holding, ejection, and acceptance of the PET bottles.
+    - Adjust the motor's angle of movement, the length of the rod, and the dimensions of the cylinder to ensure proper holding, ejection, and acceptance of the plastic bottles.
 2. **Power Cord Installation**:
     - Once the Jetson Nano is installed, drill a hole at the bottom of the trash bin to pass through the power cord.